bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   |oneof-arrow| points to the entity type required for creation of this entity.

-  |req-arrow| points to one of the entity types needed to create the entity it points to.
+  |req-arrow| points to the set of instance types, one of which shall be created before creating the dependent entity.

 The table below explains what entity types can be used as inputs or outputs for a particular instance type: